Kristallam/phase-0/week-1/tracking-changes-relfection.md

-How does tracking and adding changes make developers' lives easier?
+# How does tracking and adding changes make developers' lives easier?
   Tracking and adding make deverlopers lives easier because it allows you to see the history of things makes your code more organize for when you need to go back to it

-What is a commit?
+## What is a commit?
   commit is when you have added something and you are ready to push it up to the repo.
 You want to go ahead and commit that so the changes is saved.
 It is a saved point

-What are the best practices for commit messages?
+### What are the best practices for commit messages?
   Best practices for commit messages is to leave a detail of what you changed there so people will know

-What does the HEAD^ argument mean?
-  When you commit some files and decide you want to change it that brings you to which paragraph you change the ^ to.
+###  When you commit some files and decide you want to change it that brings you to which paragraph you change the ^ to.

 What are the 3 stages of a git change and how do you move a file from one stage to the other?
   3 stages are pull, merge, and push.
 You pull by using git checkout master, git pull origin master.
 Then you merge by git checkout branch_name, git merge master.
 Finally, you push by git push origin branch_name